DataDog/datadog-agent-buildimages/dev-envs/README.md

     - `git dd-clone datadog-agent`
     - `git dd-clone datadog-agent user/feature`
 - `dd-switch` - Emulates the behavior of `git switch` but smart enough to handle shallow clones.
 The branch name is the only argument.

+[Delta](https://github.com/dandavison/delta) is the default pager which provides, as an example, syntax highlighting for `git diff` and `git log` commands.

 ## Repositories